cube is NOT geometric, 2022

 Solo Exhibition, Mercury 20 Gallery

-At the Massachusetts Museum of Contemporary Art (MASS MoCA) in North Adams, MA, during a month artist residency earlier this year, I developed more in-depth narratives about my work on geometry; I saw my past works in a new light that brought broader identity-politics issues and my voice into the equation as an Iranian-American artist.
-Investigating and reading more about Sol LeWitt’s Distorted Cubes, my obsession with the cube re-surfaced but I observed how different my perspective was.
-I studied science at school in post-revolutionary Iran, where learning was intertwined with religious indoctrination every week through teaching the Arabic language and subjects on Islamic traditions and practices.
-Kaaba was one of the first extensive “geometric” objects I discovered in our religious courses.
-The word means cube in Arabic and it is the most sacred Islamic site.
+I studied science at school in post-revolutionary Iran, where learning was intertwined with religious indoctrination through teaching the Arabic language and subjects on Islamic traditions and practices.
+The Kaaba means cube in Arabic and was one of the first extensive “geometric” objects I discovered in our religious courses.
 In our geometry class, the cube was also the first three-dimensional geometric shape I explored and constructed with paper.
-I made a few production mistakes, and my cube’s vertexes didn’t exactly match, resulting in a “distorted” cube.
-My teacher rejected my distorted cube.
-Cube became and has remained a challenging, complex shape to comprehend from geometric, scientific, and religious perspectives.
+I made a few production mistakes, and my cube’s vertices didn’t exactly match, resulting in a “distorted” cube, and it was rejected by my teacher.
+The cube became and has remained a challenging, complex shape to comprehend from geometric, scientific, and religious perspectives ever since.
+My cube consciously and conscientiously cannot be geometric.

 While I was working on this exhibition, the Iranian women’s protest against compulsory hijab in mid-September 2022 transpired.
-All these years being outside Iran, I thought I had escaped the coercive force of compulsion but the death of Mahsa Amini took me back to the first time that I had to wear the mandatory hijab at school and other public places in Iran when I was a small child.
-The upheaval and the flashback took me to a very dark, emotional place.
-As a female artist who also had firsthand experiences with the morality police, I was compelled to respond and extend the exhibition’s content.
-On October 6th, a friend donated her hair and I posted a video of her cutting her hair on Instagram which resulted in other women in my local and broader communities expressing their desire to also participate.
-Consequently, I filmed more women cutting their hair and so far their videos and Reels have received over 2 million views and growing on Instagram.
-I had only two weeks to create a new piece that could include the donated hair pieces before the exhibition opened on October 21st
+I was a small child when I had to wear the mandatory hijab at school and other public places in Iran.
+All these years being outside Iran, I thought I had escaped the coercive force of compulsion, but the death of Mahsa Amini at age 22 while in police custody took me back to the first time I was detained, at age 21, on the street by morality police.
+The disturbing memory of that incident resurfaced and the flashback took me to a very dark, emotional place.
+As a female artist with firsthand experiences with the morality police, I was compelled to respond and extend my exhibition’s content.
+On October 6th, 2022, I asked a friend to donate her hair and I posted a video of her cutting her hair on Instagram, which resulted in other women in my local and broader communities expressing their desire to also participate.
+Consequently, I filmed more volunteer women, mainly non-Iranians, cutting their hair.
+Their videos with messages of support and solidarity went viral on Instagram.
+I had two weeks, before the exhibition opening, to create Naked Cube, which included the donated hair pieces.

 Works and their descriptions:

-I am grateful to the volunteer women who donated their hair.
-I stitched each piece of hair to a black cone-shaped fabric where the hair reveals itself from the narrow bottom end, as a metaphor for the struggle, freedom, and ultimately the agency Iranian women and girls are demanding.
-The hair pieces are installed inside an open black cube structure that references Kaaba laid on broken glass pieces, with a 10 feet long veil hanging over them from the ceiling; exposing both Iranian women’s struggle and bravery.
-The piece, Naked Cube, is dedicated to Iranian women, girls, and my cousin, Sadaf, who was cornered and beaten by the morality police during a protest on October 9th in Shiraz, Iran.
+I stitched each donated piece of hair to a black cone-shaped fabric where the hair reveals itself from the narrow bottom end, as a metaphor for the struggle, freedom, and ultimately the agency over bodily autonomy that Iranian women demand.
+The hair pieces are installed inside an open black cube structure, referencing the Kaaba, laid on broken glass pieces, with a 10-foot-long veil hanging over them from the ceiling, exposing both Iranian women’s struggle and bravery.
+Naked Cube is dedicated to Iranian women, and my cousin, Sadaf, who was cornered and beaten by the morality police during a protest on October 9th in Shiraz, Iran.

 The 10th-century poet Ferdowsi in Shahnameh: Book of Kings, referred to the hero Siavash’s wife cutting “her musky tresses” to grieve for and protest his death.